--Every day I would recommend giving them access to grass (if they are outside) or give them alfalfa hay to munch on through the day if you keep them indoors.
+-Every day I would recommend giving them access to grass (if they are outside) or give them alfalfa/timothy hay to graze on through the day if you keep them indoors.

 Monday - Wednesday - Friday.
 (Handfull of food is what one should be fed each feeding)

 Monday - soak them in some warm but not hot water so they get hyderated and I would pick some safe natural weeds outside then maybe like a small green.

 Wednesday - feed something natural like a dandelion, hibiscus flower, clovers, or even cut a small pice of spineless cactus off a cactus pad, I would throw in any greens like a pice of kale and/or collard.

 Friday - any greens like kale, collard, maybe something natural like hibiscus flower, dandelion, clovers, or even cut out a small piece of spineless cactus for them.